 Common questions Australians over 50 ask about life insurance.

-It depends entirely on your circumstances.
-If you still have a mortgage, dependent family members, or want to ensure funeral costs are covered, life insurance provides valuable protection.
-If you are debt-free, your children are independent, and you have sufficient savings, you may choose to reduce or cancel your cover.
-There is no one-size-fits-all answer.
+It depends on your financial situation.
+If you still carry a mortgage, have dependent family members, or want to ensure funeral costs are covered, life insurance provides valuable protection.
+If you are debt-free, your children are independent, and you have substantial super and savings, you may choose to reduce or cancel cover.
+A fresh needs analysis based on your current circumstances is the best way to decide.

-Why are my life insurance premiums increasing so much?
+Why are my premiums increasing so much after 50?

-Life insurance premiums are based on the statistical risk of death, which increases with age.
-Most Australian life insurance policies use stepped premiums that rise each year.
+Life insurance premiums on stepped policies are recalculated each year based on your age, and the statistical risk of death rises with each passing year.
 After 50, the rate of increase accelerates.
-This is normal and applies to all providers.
-If your premiums have become unaffordable, consider reducing your sum insured rather than cancelling cover entirely.
+This is standard across all providers and reflects actuarial data.
+If premiums have become unaffordable, reducing your sum insured or switching to level premiums are both options worth exploring.

-Can I get life insurance if I am over 50 with health issues?
+Can I get new life insurance if I am over 50 with health issues?

 Yes, although premiums may be higher and specific exclusions may apply depending on your conditions.
-Most Australian life insurers will still consider applications from people over 50 with health issues.
-Guaranteed acceptance funeral insurance products are also available with no medical questions, although these typically have a 12-24 month stand-down period before full benefits are payable.
+Most Australian life insurers will consider applications from people over 50 with health conditions.
+Guaranteed acceptance funeral insurance is also available with no medical questions, though these products typically include a 12-24 month stand-down period.
+Working with a financial adviser can help identify providers most likely to offer favourable terms for your specific situation.

 What is the difference between stepped and level premiums?